TomHarrop/ird-5acc-paper/notes/dot_points.md

 * Figure 10: Parallel evolution: interaction between stage and domestication
     - These are the genes where the DE between stages is dependent on the species is domesticated or wild, treating rufipogon and barthii as a wild "pool" and japonica, indica and glaberrima as the derived "pool"
     - n.b. logically this is weird, because rufipogon and barthii are not the same (Yves's point), but statistically it is OK, and it gives us some interesting genes.

+### 2. Gene expression 1: qPCR screen

+* Figure 2 / table 1: qPCR of certain candidate genes identified in LMD paper
+    - Which genes?
+Highlight some genes DE between stages PBM and SM to justify focus on these stages for RNAseq

 ### AP2 genes?